Location: Lang Technical Building,

 Current and Transfer Students

-Advisors will begin to meet with students on Thursday, Oct.
-29, 2015 for Intersession and Spring 2016 course registration.
+Advisors will begin to meet with students on Thursday, March 17, 2016 for Summer and Fall 2016 course registration.

 Students may schedule an appointment by coming to the office in LNG 107 or call (518) 629-8003.
 You will need to bring a printed copy of your degree audit with you to your appointment.